-Scott Brower - Family Court Division Chief
+Chris Ann Johnson - Family Court Division Chief

-Scott has been an Assistant Prosecuting Attorney in Kalamazoo County since joining the office in 1993.
-He has worked in all areas of the Office, handling cases in District Court, Probate Court and in both the Trial Division and Family Division of the Circuit Court.
-Scott served for several years as the District Court Division Chief and is presently serving as the Family Court Division Chief.
-As the Division Chief, he is responsible for supervising the attorneys and support staff working in the Family Division.
-Scott delegates, assigns, and schedules attorney workload, which includes cases involving the abuse and neglect of minor children, termination of parental rights, juvenile delinquency, and child support.
-Scott holds a degree in Criminal Justice from Grand Valley State College.
-He received his law degree in 1992 from Thomas M. Cooley Law School.
+Chris Ann joined the Kalamazoo County Prosecutor's Office in 1992 as an Assistant Prosecuting Attorney.
+She has been assigned to the District Court Division, as well as the Trial and Family Divisions of the Circuit Court.
+Chris Ann is currently the Division Chief for the Family Court Division.
+As the Division Chief, she is responsible for supervising the attorneys and support staff working in the Family Division.
+Chris Ann delegates, assigns, and schedules attorney workload, which includes cases involving the abuse and neglect of minor children, termination of parental rights, juvenile delinquency, and child support.